 The Company reviews its deferred tax assets at the end of each reporting period and reduces the carrying amount to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax assets to be utilized.
-In 2020 and 2019, management believes, based on its evaluation, that the Company may not recover the tax benefit of the temporary differences considering the present circumstances of its operations as disclosed in Note 1; hence, deferred tax assets were not recognized (see Note 11).
+In 2020, management believes, based on its evaluation, that the Company may not recover the tax benefit of the temporary differences; hence, deferred tax assets were not recognized.
+In 2021, management assessed that the deferred tax assets recognized as at December 31, 2021 will be fully utilized in the coming years.
+The carrying value of deferred tax assets as of December 31, 2021 is disclosed in Note 11.

-(d) Impairment of Non-financial Assets
+(d) Evaluation of Impairment of Non-financial Assets

 In assessing impairment of non-financial assets, management estimates the recoverable amount of each asset or a cash-generating unit based on expected future cash flows and uses an interest rate to calculate the present value of those cash flows.
-Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable discount rate (see Note 2.10).
+Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable discount rate (see Note 2.9).
 Though management believes that the assumptions used in the estimation of recoverable amount are appropriate and reasonable, significant changes in these assumptions may materially affect the assessment of recoverable values and any resulting impairment loss could have a material adverse effect on the results of operations.

-No impairment loss was recognized on non-financial assets in 2020, 2019 and 2018 based on management's assessment.
+No impairment loss was recognized on non-financial assets in 2021, 2020 and 2019 based on management's assessment.